jessicap5159/team-profile-generator/README.md

 # team-profile-generator

+- Writing and calling functions for prompts
+- Writing functions to write to the HTML page

 GIVEN a command-line application that accepts user input WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input